intel-iot-devkit/smart-video-workshop/optimization-tools-and-techniques/README.md

-# Optimizing Intel® Computer Vision SDK Applications
+# Optimizing Computer Vision Applications
-This tutorial shows some techniques to get better performance from computer vision applications with model optimizer and inference engine.
+This tutorial shows some techniques to get better performance for computer vision applications with Model Optimizer and Inference Engine.

-### 1. Tuning parameters in Model Optimizer
+### 1. Tune parameters in Model Optimizer
-In this section we will see how change in batch size affect the performance.
-We will use the sqeezenet SSD model for the experiments in this session.
+In this section, we will see how changes in the batch size affect the performance.
+We will use the Squeezenet* SSD model for the experiments.
-For SSD models, the batch size is required to be set at model optimizer level.
-The default batch size for model optimizer is 1.
+For SSD models, the batch size is required to be set at Model Optimizer level.
+The default batch size for the Model Optimizer is 1.

-#### Let's first look at the performance numbers for the batch size 1.
+#### Let us first look at the performance numbers for the batch size 1.

 	 cd $SV/object-detection
 	./tutorial1 -i $SV/object-detection/models/cars_1920x1080.h264 -m $SV/object-detection/models/sqeeznet_ssd/squeezenet_ssd.xml

-#### Change the batch size to 2 using model optimizer
+#### Change the batch size to 2 using Model Optimizer
  Create batch_size/batch_2 folder to store the IR files.

  	cd $SV/object-detection/models/sqeeznet_ssd/